Sonia Gechtoff: Aesthetics

 As a teenager, Gechtoff was heavily influenced by Ben Shahn's style of social realism[5], an international political and social movement that drew attention to the struggles of the working class and the poor.

 Gechtoff cited Clyfford Still's influence on her style (whom she met through her friend Ernie Briggs, but with whom she never studied).
 She took important lessons about line and shape from Still's work, and is sometimes referred to as a "second-generation Abstract Expressionist".

 Her distinctive style emerged in the early 1950s: bright, bold works on "big" canvases.
 Many of her works, like The Angel (1953–55), are abstracted self-portraits.
-Gechtoff used vibrant colors and thick, energetic brushstroke to suggest a central figure whose arms stretch across the picture plane.
-In 1956 she inaugurated her complex "hair" drawings, masses of line that tangled into wispy shapes that float on the paper.
+Gechtoff used vibrant colors and thick, energetic brushstrokes to suggest a central figure whose arms stretch across the picture plane.
+In 1956 she inaugurated her complex "hair" drawings, masses of lines that tangled into wispy shapes that float on the paper.
 Her bold, swirling compositions won her a place in the United States Pavilion at the Brussels World's Fair in 1958.

 Later in her career, after moving to New York, Gechtoff began drawing inspiration from the Brooklyn Bridge, classical architecture, and the sea, whose forms are recognizable in her later series of collage-like paintings.
 Gechtoff continued to develop her work throughout her career, never staying with one style.
 Always abstract, her work began to incorporate graphite after a switch to acrylics from oil.
 The result has given a sense of linear rhythm to her work.
 She also developed an interest in doing a series of work on a theme as well as sets, multiple canvases comprising a single complete work.
-One of her final set of works is the six canvas series "Skip's Garden".
+One of her final sets of works is the six-canvas series "Skip's Garden".

 According to Charles Dean, whose collection of Abstract Expressionist prints was acquired by the Library of Congress, Gechtoff was "the most prominent woman working in California in the '50s".